box/kube-applier/README.md

 #### Custom SSH Keys

-If you specifiy `gitSSHSecretRef` and the `Secret` it points to contains an SSH key named `key`, you can enable the use of remote `kustomize` bases from private repositories.
-The ssh key should of course have access to the private repository.
-Additionally you can define a value for `known_hosts` in that `Secret` to use with `git`.
-If ommitted, `git` will run with `StrictHostKeyChecking` disabled.
+You can specify a custom SSH key to be used for fetching remote `kustomize` bases from private repositories.
+In order to do that, you will need to specify `gitSSHSecretRef`: it should reference a `Secret` that contains the SSH key in the value of the `"key"` item.
+The SSH key should of course have access to the private repository that contains the bases.
+Additionally this `Secret` can define a value for `"known_hosts"`.
+If ommitted, `git` will use `ssh` with `StrictHostKeyChecking` disabled.

 To use the ssh key for `kustomize` bases, the bases should be defined with the